jchonig/docker-mmonit/README.md

     already exist.
   * It is recommended to use nginx as an SSL proxy for security.

+# Upgrading

+  * The container will automatically run the M/Monit upgrade script if */config/version* indicates an older version was last run.

 ## TODO
   * Facilitate setup of a dataabase other than sqlite3.